cheresandreea/Faculty/MPP/README.md

 ## Usage

-- Access the application at `http://localhost:4000`.
+- Access the application at `http://localhost:3000`.
 - Register for a new account or log in with existing credentials.
+- See your user details based on the generated token.
 - Use the UI to create, update, and delete collars.
 - View the list of collars with pagination and sorting options.
 - Check the chart for an overview of materials used.